BDNYC/sedkit/source/catalog.rst

     rv_unc = np.array([0.9, 0.1]) * q.km / q.s
     cat.add_column('radial_velocity', rv, rv_unc)

-Data for individual columns (and associated uncertainties when applicable) can be retrieved by passing the desired column names to the ``get_data`` method.
+Data for individual columns (and associated uncertainties when applicable) can be retrieved by passing the desired column names to the :py:meth:`~catalog.Catalog.get_data` method.

 .. code:: python

     spt_data, plx_data = cat.get_data('spectral_type', 'parallax')

-The ``SED`` object for a source can be retrieved with the ``get_SED`` method.
+The :py:class:`~sed.SED` object for a source can be retrieved with the :py:meth:`~catalog.Catalog.get_SED` method.

 .. code:: python

     vega = cat.get_SED('Vega')

-An interactive scatter plot of any two numeric columns can be made by passing the desired `x` and `y` parameter names from the results table to the ``plot`` method.
+An interactive scatter plot of any two numeric columns can be made by passing the desired `x` and `y` parameter names from the results table to the :py:meth:`~catalog.Catalog.plot` method.
 Photometric colors can be calculated by passing two photometric band names with a ``-`` sign.
 The ``order`` argument accepts an integer and plots a polynomial of the given order.
 For busy plots, individual sources can be identified by passing the SED name to the ``identify`` argument.
 Similarly, setting the argument ``label_points=True`` prints the name of each source next to its data point.

 .. code:: python